HKUST-SING/Equipment-SINGLab/Cluster-HKSTP-Guide.md

 You do *NOT* need to manually configure the IP address of network interfaces. *All* IP addresses of *all* interfaces are configured automatically via DHCP.
 A DNS record will be inserted to DNS server for each IP.
 So, let's forget about the IP and use hostname directly.

+Only one user can acquire one machine.
+After finishing the machine, the user can release the machine, which will erase the disk of the machine.

+For a group of people working together, we will create a group account and add mutiple public keys for the account.

 # Access RDMA Network

 As mentioned before, the hostname ```{nodetype0x}.maas``` refers to the IP address of the MGT network.
 How can we access the IP address of the RDMA network ?